An All-Night Festival of Learning?

-The Baal Shem Tov, leader of the Hassidic movement in the 17th century, taught that Torah precepts and God’s concern for us could be experienced not only through academic study but also through good food, drink, and laughter, song and dance.
+The Baal Shem Tov, leader of the Hassidic movement in the 17th century, taught that Torah precepts and God’s concern for us could be experienced through academic study and good food, drink, laughter, song and dance.

 The Torah has served as a guiding light and a constitution for the Jewish people through good times and bad.
 It is designed to prescribe freedom, joy, and prosperity for all who grasp it with its many parables and six hundred and thirteen injunctions or mitzvot.

 At the Passover seder meal, we are called “to see ourselves as having personally escaped from the slavery of Egypt.”
 On Shavuot night, we are each asked to appreciate and personally receive the Torah, the embodiment of the Jewish people’s heritage.

 We are fortunate and privileged to live in a time when Torah study is accessible to all, if not live in person, at least through the internet.

 I wish you all a joyous Shavuot celebration.
 May your festivities be filled with engagement with Torah, good food and friends on Shavuot throughout the year!